 There is no clothes line in the bathroom for those wet swimsuits.
 Seriously!

 If you think your room is lacking on wash cloths and hand towels, just look behind the bathroom door.
-There are more hanging on the hidden towel bar.
+Some room layouts have more hanging on the hidden towel bar.

 The tv channel guide does not match the channels on the tv.
 Of course we discovered this after exclaiming disbelief when my youngest couldn’t enter in the correct channel for cartoons.
 Oops, sorry kiddo.